mucximilian/memstats/README.md

 Currently only the all-time points are plotted for my [Memrise profile](http://www.memrise.com/user/mucx).

 The stats are retrieved daily via a cron-job controlled PHP script and stored in a MySQL database.
-Using the export function of PHPMyAdmin, a CSV file is created containing the following data:
+Using the quick export function of PHPMyAdmin, a CSV file is created containing the following data:

 * DATE:         Date of the data retrieval
 * POINTS_TOTAL: Cumulative sum of all points